Walter Reed Army Medical Center Doctors found that

 swing shift were 40% more likely to face breast cancer diagnoses.
 Suspected is the

-suppression of melatonin from sleepless nights which may also
+suppression of melatonin, produced by the pineal gland, from sleepless nights which may also

 1. Mammograms.
 A safe, low-dose x-ray exam of the breasts to look for changes that are not normal.
 Starting at age 40, women should have screening mammograms every 1-2 years.
 Depending on factors such as family history and your general health, your doctor may recommend a mammogram before age 40.